YahooArchive/mojito-shaker/docs/shaker_overview.rst

 Why Shaker?
 ###########

-In short, Mojito's current asset management is flawed.
+In short, Mojito's current asset management is basic.
 Its current rollup abilities are an all-or-nothing affair, lacking the flexibility to allow for a middle ground, or for surgical customization of rollup contents.
 Shaker improves Mojito's rollup abilities in many ways.

 **Example:** How you add dynamically in **Mojito** your assets, regargding some dimensions (in this case device):